aakyol1/starter-hugo-academic/content/authors/admin/_index.md

 first_name: Ali
 email: akyol (at) telfer (dot) uottawa (dot) ca
 ---
 I am an Associate Professor in Finance at the [Telfer School of Management](https://telfer.uottawa.ca/en/) at the [University of Ottawa](https://www.uottawa.ca/en).
 My research mainly focuses on the effect of governance related regulations, the board of directors, firm disclosure and financial misconduct on shareholder value.
-My recent work examines the composition of the boards of directors and uses new and novel data that enhances our understanding of how board members interact with each other.

-My research papers have been presented at many academic conferences and seminar series around the world.
-My research has also been recognized with various research grants and awards, including the Best Paper Award in Corporate Finance in the 2014 FMA Asia Meetings for my co-authored paper on director skills.
-My work has appeared in leading academic journals, such as the Journal of Financial Economics and the Journal of Financial and Quantitative Analysis.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "/uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}